Parametric Modeling of Serpentine Waveguide Traveling Wave Tubes

 \section{Conclusion}

 We have presented an extended analytical model for studying beam-EM wave interaction in a serpentine waveguide TWT that considers space-charge effects and dispersive waveguide parameters to predict gain in TWT amplifiers.
+Our goal is not to present a novel design method but rather to construct an accurate and robust small-signal model to predict TWT performance that could also be used for design.
 The method is simple because it uses an equivalent circuit model to calculate the SWS cold (i) modal wavenumber, (ii) characteristic impedance, and (iii) the interaction impedance, which are all frequency dependent.
 We added a frequency-independent correction factor $\delta_{\mathrm{e}}$ to the interaction impedance, to model the nonuniform beam-EM wave interaction in the overlapping region of the e-beam and SWS longitudinal electric field.
 A theoretical method is used to predict the gain versus frequency and complex-valued wavenumber of the hot modes, and the results are compared with numerically intensive PIC simulations.
 The proposed method has been found always in good agreement with PIC simulations and much faster and flexible.
 For example, the flexibility of our method has been shown by changing the e-beam parameters, number of unit cells, and input power and by comparing the theoretical gain results with numerical gain results based on PIC simulations.
 The results consistently showed that our model is accurate and efficient at predicting serpentine waveguide TWT amplification characteristics.

 \appendices{}